Table of Contents

 Vue: Vue is the youngest amongst the three front end frameworks in our list.
 Unlike Angular and React, Vue is not backed by a corporate giant.
 In fact, an ex-Google employee named Evan You developed this front end library and has been maintaining it with community support.

-Despite these factors, Vue has gained an immense reputation as a highly scalable and flexible framework.
+Despite these factors, Vue has gained an immense reputation as a highly scalable and flexible framework, with the latest version, Vue 3.0.0 being released in November 2018.
 Companies like Nintendo and GitLab have built high performing web apps using this incredibly light UI library.

 Angular vs React vs Vue: Performance